Top 10 Trekking tips for Beginners

 - Hand sanitizer and plenty of it.

-Digital camera with plenty of batteries as there will probably be a shortage of electricity at the higher altitude and you wouldn’t want to miss taking pictures of the panoramic views of the mountains and scenery.
+A digital camera with plenty of batteries as there will probably be a shortage of electricity at a higher altitude and you wouldn’t want to miss taking pictures of the panoramic views of the mountains and scenery.

 Luxury items for the trek